afiodorov/afiodorov.github.io/_posts/2015-03-09-bitcoin-analogy.md

 (**D**, email4@gmail.com) instead.

 We are done: the longest line in the above picture is the valid history, i.e. the chain.
+The subscribers to chain@gmail.com can reconstruct a series of messages sent by miners and determine a balance of each wallet and whether person A transferred Bitcoins to a person B.

-In order for this to work the major idea of Bitcoins is that the honest participants overpower the crooked miners.
+In order for this to work consistently the major idea of Bitcoins is that the honest participants overpower the crooked miners.
 In my analogy the dishonest miners need to be able to crack the email accounts faster then the rest in order to construct the longest line.
 However, they are outnumbered by the